WVU-ASEL/glidar/README.md

 Other limitations:

 * It takes a long time to write the range images to PCD files.
 * The model can be rotated, and the sensor can be moved towards or away from the model; but the sensor itself cannot rotate or move in other directions.
 No sensor path can be programmed yet.
   * Model bump textures are not currently utilized.

+Finally, note that the rotation (`dr`) command line arguments differ from the attitude arguments; the former are in model coordinates, but the latter are relative to the inertial (world) frame.
+This behavior isn't actually a bug; it's (quasi-)intentional.
+GLIDAR does not implement any physics, such as moments of inertia, so allowing angular rates to be passed from the command line is more for the purposes of testing a 3D model than for simulating actual rotation.

 Improvements needed: